IgorDouven/ABDUCTION/README.md

 # ABDUCTION
-Supplementary Materials for *Abduction: A self-help book*
+Supplementary materials for *Abduction: A self-help book*